Arboroharamiya: Description

-Relationships
+Arboroharamiya had a long tail that might have been prehensile, and very long fingers.
+Based on the shape of its teeth, Arboroharamiya might have been a granivore or an omnivore.
+It was an arboreal animal, with the specimens of two species (A. allinhopsoni and A. fuscus) preserving the patagia, suggesting that it was a glider.
+Analysis on the fur impressions of A. fuscus revealed high concentration of copper associated with eumelanin, indicative of uniformly dark-brown coloration with no evidence of color patterns, which was also the case in other early mammaliaforms from China: Vilevolodon, Megaconus, indeterminate docodonts (SDUST-V0006 and SDUST-V0007) and indeterminate eutherian (SDUST-V0008).

+Classification

 Arboroharamiya belongs to a clade or evolutionary grouping called Mammaliaformes, which includes mammals and their closest extinct relatives from the Triassic and Jurassic periods.
 Within Mammaliaformes, Arboroharamiya falls within the clade Haramiyida.
 Haramiyidans have been known since the 1840s, but only from fossilized teeth and a single partial lower jaw.
 However, several features of the teeth have shown for many years that haramiyidans are among the most basal of mammaliaforms.
 Recent phylogenetic analyses, or analyses of evolutionary relationships, differ on whether or not haramiyidans are true mammals in the crown group Mammalia (the clade including the most recent common ancestor of living mammals, and all its descendants).
 Some analyses place Haramiyida outside crown group Mammalia, meaning that they diverged from other mammaliaforms before the most recent common ancestor of living mammals appeared.
 Other analyses place Haramiyida within Mammalia as part of an extinct group of Mesozoic mammals called Allotheria, which also includes Multituberculata.
 When Arboroharamiya itself was incorporated into a phylogenetic analysis, Haramiyida fell within Allotheria as a group within Mammalia.
 Below is a cladogram or evolutionary tree from the analysis: